 Recapitulation

-Despite the fact that in a Shia view on ethics, the rational good and evil nature of an action is the criterion, an ethical perspective in Islamic thought displays some differences with secular ethics in some affairs, making it distinct from secular, Christian, Asharite, and Traditionalist ethics.
+Despite the fact that in a Shia view on ethics, the rational good and evil nature of an action is the criterion, an ethical perspective in Islamic thought displays some differences with secular ethics in some affairs, making it distinct from secular, Christian, Asharite, and those who based their ethics on Hadiths .
 For the formulation of an Islamic attitude to ethics in virtual space, specific and fundamental considerations should be taken into account, so that its Islamic spirit is preserved.
-This approach pays attention to the good agent as well in its fundamental and content-related aspect, confirming in detail the inability of the intellect to attain all ethical aspects.
+This approach pays attention to the good agent as well in its fundamental and content-related aspects, confirming in detail the inability of the intellect to assess all ethical aspects.
 Consequently, it finds itself in need of the guidelines of divine revelation.
-For more detailed cases, too, the intellect conducts ijtihād on the basis of the teachings of revelation.
+For more detailed cases, too, the intellect conducts ijtihād of based on the teachings of revelation.
 All these directions are expressed in accordance with God’s divinity.

 The spiritual component of an Islamic approach to ethics does not consider ethics to be mere attention to humans’ material welfare and comfort.
 Rather, its main concern is humans’ material growth and spiritual elevation—which is like a divine propensity—viewing both as equally significant in a balanced system.

 From a legal aspect, it has set up sharī‘a (Islamic law), which views the rights of all creatures in light of the divine and considers the base of the legitimacy of ethical activities to be divine governance and lordship.
 The negation of this right is not possible except through the course of divine permission.
-God cites munificence for humans; in this, benevolence is regarded as humans’ entire lives and deference.
-Ethical instructions should be constituted on divine rights.
+God points out munificence for humans; in which, lives and deference of each person is regarded as humans’ entire lives and deference.
+Ethical instructions should be constituted on divine giving rights.

-To enforce ethics, Islam is not content simply with admonitory advice; it has considered a penal system for actualizing the rights of human beings and adorning them with a divine ethics that is given due regard in Islam’s penal order, whose most important part is the system of otherworldly rewarding and punishing.
+To enforce ethics, Islam is not content simply with admonitory advice; it has considered a penal system for actualizing the rights of human beings and adorning them with divine ethics that is given due regard in Islam’s penal order, whose most important part is the system of the otherworldly rewarding and punishing.

+Quran.

+Al-toussi, Nasireddin (1367AH, 1986) kashfo l-moraad fi sharhe tajride l-e'teqad, Eshkevari Publication, Qum

+Ayatollahy, Hamidreza (1383AH, 2002) "ta'thire bastare dini dar pishrafte elm" (Influence of Religious Context on Development of Science) Pajouhesh'haye Falsafi va Kalami, Journal of Qum University, No.1, Spring 1383AH, Pp. 65-75.

+Jvadi Amuli, Abdullah (1384AH, 2003) haqq va taklif dar Islam (Right and Duty in Islam), Publishing Center of Isra', Qum

+Mesbah, Mojtaba (1384AH, 2003) bonyade akhlaq (The foundation of Ethics), Imam Khomeini Institute Publication, Qum

+Meshkini, Ali (1383AH, 2002) darshaii az akhlaq (Lessons on Ethics), Al-hoda Publication, Qum

+Mutahhari, Murtada (1362AH, 1981) falsafeh akhlaq (Philosophy of Wthics), 15th of Khordad Foundation, Qum

+Mutahhari, Murtada (1382AH, 2001) adle elahi (Divine Justice) Sadra Publication, Tehran

+Richler, James (1387AH, 2006) falsafeh akhlaq (Philosophy of Ethics) tr.
+Arash Akhgari, Hekmat Publication, Tehran

+Sobhani, Jafar (1379AH, 1998) madkhale masaele jaded dar elme kalam (An Introduction to New Problems in Kalam) , emame Sadeq Institute, Qum

+Sobhani, Jafar (1381AH, 2000) hosn va ghobhe aghli ya paye'haye akhlaghe javdan (Intellectual Goodness and Badness, Or Basis of Prennial Ethics) , emame Sadeq Institute, Qum

+Tabatabaii, Muhammad Husain, faraz-haii az islam (Illuminations from Islam), Jahan Ara, Tehran.